Mazen-Alhassan/the-archive/README.md

-# The Archive
+# The Archive (inspo: file cabinet scene from the movie "Soul")

 > Every cabinet, a person.
 Every drawer, a repository.

 The Archive turns GitHub into a place you can walk through.
 Every account is a filing cabinet standing in a dark, endless hall.
 Open one and its repositories are the drawers inside.
 Type a username and you fly across the room to their cabinet.

 It runs entirely in the browser.
-No install, no build step — open the page and start walking.
+No install, no build step, open the page and start walking.

 **Live:** https://the-archive-mazens-projects-de6b4d2d.vercel.app